scools/NetworkResources/index.md

 ***

+####[Call for Papers Journal of Research on Educational Effectiveness] (https://drive.google.com/drive/folders/1PGWsQYaYGKRlzMMejQLyuusDOjs8Tryb)
+**Educational Research in a New Data Environment**.
+Deadline for submissions of full papers is **August 1, 2018**.
+Please send one-page abstracts to Jennifer Bishop (jenn@sree.org) by June 1, 2018.
+Please mention “JREE call for papers” in the subject line.
+Questions about the special issue can be addressed to Liz Stuart (estuart@jhu.edu) and sean reardon (sean.reardon@stanford.edu).

+***

 #### 2018-19 National Research Conferences in Education and Child Development

 |	Association	|	Start	|	End	|	Location	|				Conference Page		|